 One dog was recently lost because the owners went away on vacation and left their elderly dog with their parents to pet-sit until they returned.
 We never got any notice that dog was recovered 🙁

 One last thing; an electric fence does not guarantee your dog will remain behind it.
 If you have a hunting dog, a herding dog or a terrier and your dog spots something exciting to chase, catch or kill outside of that fence, they will go through it without even feeling that shock!
 If you see them escaping, they also won’t hear you calling them back!
 That’s because they are having an Adrenalin rush at seeing prey or something moving quickly.
-Dare I add that when the dog wants to return home, he finds he can’t, because s/he’ll get shocked coming back into the fence, but will definitely feel that one!!
+Dare I add that when the dog wants to return home, he learns that he can’t, because s/he’ll get shocked coming back into the fence, but will definitely feel that one!!

 So many of you have been wonderful about sharing these PawBoost Alerts that announce there are lost dogs or cats.
 I can’t thank you enough for sharing them.
 Please, please share this post.